Documentation

 This engine allows you to render .html

-files located in the views
+files located in your templates directory (default: views

-folder or in any sub-folders within the views
+) or in any sub-folders within it.

 This setup provides a straightforward way to organize and manage your HTML templates, making it easy to maintain and structure your application's views.